 "PROBATIONARY LICENSE" means a license issued as a disciplinary measure to an agency that has previously been issued a full license but is out of compliance with licensing standards.
-RCW 74.15.020 on its stated, intended effect when prescribed because it may have many different effects.
-Examples of some such medications are:
+RCW 74.15.020

 "PROTECTIVE ACTION" means an immediate short term response to control present danger observed at first contact with a family.
 Or at any time present danger is identified to manage the immediate threats to a child.